iw4p/Twitter-Scraper/Readme.md

 - [x] Subjectivity and polarity of each mention/reply.
 - [x] Sentiment each mention/reply.
+- [ ] Translate each Persian/Farsi mention/reply for sentiment.
-- [ ] Sentiment each Persian/Farsi mention/reply.
+- [x] Sentiment each Persian/Farsi mention/reply.

 #### Tools